-Currently, we're seeing notable price drops on various configurations of Apple's stylish, premium notebooks.
-Following the release of the 2020 MacBook Air and MacBook Pro, Apple just unveiled plans to develop its own CPUs.
+We're currently seeing solid discounts on various configurations of Apple's stylish, premium notebooks.
+Following this year's release of the 2020 MacBook Air and MacBook Pro, Apple unveiled plans to develop its own CPUs.
+This translates into price drops on previous-gen MacBooks too, so now's the time to take advantage of excellent savings.

 The base model Apple MacBook Pro 2020 starts a $1,299 with 13.3-inch Retina display, 8th Gen Core i5 CPU, 8GB of RAM, and a 256GB SSD.